brunoreis/one-stack/README.md

 * /server contains the backend code
 * /dev hosts tools and commands for managing environment, deployment, database, etc. such as heroku and knex.
 It also hosts our integrations tests in cypress.

+To setup the project on your local machine, we will go through the following steps.
+Detailed instructions for each step can be found below.

+1. Install npm dependencies
+1. Build docker containers
+1. Setup environment files
+1. Initialize database
+1. Setup pgAdmin

+### Installing Dependencies

+From the root directory run:
+`cd client && npm install`
+`cd server && npm install`
+`cd dev && npm install`

 ### Docker
 We have a docker-compose file to set up your development environment.
 To build the docker containers, go to the root of the project and run